 After putting their letter in the envelope, they can fold the tab over and tape it.
 Your kids can then address the letter to Santa and send it off to the North Pole.

-This Santa Letter & Craft is a fun way for your kids to work on writing and fine motor skills this holiday season!
+This Letter to Santa Activity is a fun and festive way for your kids to work on writing and fine motor skills this holiday season!

 Pin It For Later:

-Do you want to save this Christmas writing activity for later?
-Pin this to your Christmas activities board on Pinterest and it’ll be here for when you’re ready!
+Do you want to save this this resource for later?
+Pin this on Pinterest and it’ll be here for when you’re ready!

 To extend this Christmas activity, you can pair it with these books and other themed literacy resources.

 Your kids are sure to enjoy reading these picture books and learning more about holiday.

 How to Catch Santa Claus by Alice Walstead